mcgurk/Covox/README.md

 #### DSS checks
 - Dungeon Master DSS detection: https://www.vogons.org/viewtopic.php?t=40751
-- Wolfenstein 3D writes 32 samples to FIFO and checks that FIFOFULL pin activates
+- Wolfenstein 3D: writes 32 samples to FIFO and checks that FIFOFULL pin activates

-#### KDreams
-- doesn't detect
-- 33 sample interrupts comes trough
+- Commander Keen in Keen Dreams (KDreams): v1.0 detects DSS.
+33 sample interrupts comes trough.
+Notice: DSS is not actually supported at all in the game.

 ## Stereo